rajatk11/Prelim-patterns/README.md

-# Prelim-patterns
+# Trading with ML
-Preliminary approaches to stock price/trajectory prediction

-In this repo, I post my codes and approaches to build predictors and agents for trading in equity markets
+In this repo, I post my algo codes, helper tools and approaches to build predictors and agents for trading in equity markets